ny4rlk0/Nyanet/README.md

 > [!WARNING]
 > Remove Kaspersky completely and add folder exclusion to ESET Antivirus for using this.
 Else software might not work as intended.
-> Other AV's should be fine without doing anything.
+> <br>Other AV's should be fine without doing anything.

 # Screenshot
 ![IMG](https://raw.githubusercontent.com/ny4rlk0/Nyanet/refs/heads/main/4.png)